 Research in any of these categories may require review at a convened meeting of the IRB if the circumstances of the proposed research involve more than minimal risk.

 The expedited review procedure may not be used where identification of the subjects and/or their responses would reasonably place them at risk of criminal or civil liability or be damaging to the subjects' financial standing, employability, insurability, reputation, or be stigmatizing, unless reasonable and appropriate protections will be implemented so that the risk related to invasion of privacy and breach of confidentiality is no greater than minimal.
 In addition, the expedited review procedures may not be used for classified research involving human subjects.
 Classified research is research that has a security classification established by an authorized agency of the federal government.

-When the IRB is not required to conduct continuing review (for studies approved under the new common rule), records must provide a rationale for any decisions to conduct done continuing review of research otherwise eligible for review using the expedited procedure.
 The IRB Chair or designee is responsible for reviewing and determining whether the research is eligible for review using the expedited review procedure.
 Reviewers use the reviewer checklist that includes the applicability of expedited review and the categories of research eligible for expedited review published in the Federal Register at 63 FR 60364-60367 to document that:

-- The research is applicable for expedited review. - The research is minimal risk. - The research activities fall within one or more of the research categories eligible for expedited review; and - The consent form includes the basic elements of informed consent or a waiver or alteration of informed consent is approved.
+- The research is applicable for expedited review; - The research is minimal risk; - The research activities fall within one or more of the research categories eligible for expedited review; and - The consent form includes the basic elements of informed consent or a waiver or alteration of informed consent is approved.
 If the proposed research is not eligible for review using the expedited review procedure, the reviewer requests the research activity be scheduled for full board review at a convened meeting of the IRB. - The Chair or designee may approve, require modifications in (to secure approval), or defer action pending receipt of additional information from the Principal Investigator.
 The Chair or designee may not disapprove a research activity using the expedited review procedure; a research activity can only be disapproved by the IRB at a convened meeting.